rpascal/Thirsty/README.md

 ## Basic Usage
 1. Enviornment Variables
 I added the ability to have different setting depending on if we want to build for local, dev, prod.
 The setting exist in src/environments should be easy to tell which files are for which environments.
-To build for the different enviornments use these commands
+To build for the different enviornments use these commands.
+Look at package.json for more details on these or to modify them
  ```node
  //builds for android
 npm run cordova:build:android